 Learn to Tie Your Own Flies!

-In the first class, students will tie a rubber spider and a woolly bugger, both extremely productive and popular patterns.
-Students will tie two different flies in each session as well as learn much information concerning fly tying, materials used and technique.
-The skills learned in tying the flies in this course will apply to all other flies any tier might wish to tie.
+In the first class, students will tie a rubber spider and a woolly bugger when time permits, both extremely productive and popular patterns.
+Students will tie one or two different flies in each session as well as learn much information concerning fly tying, materials used and technique.
+The skills learned in tying the flies in this school will apply to all other flies any tier might wish to tie.
 Classes are a combination of information and instructions concerning tying materials, tool and techniques as well as step-by-step instruction for the flies tied in class.